As reported on CBS Channel 58 Milwaukee:

 It’s a partnership the Common Council President, Ashanti Hamilton, wants to expand.
 He says they picked four ‘promise zones’ across the city where businesses and homeowners can be part of the partnership.
 We spoke to the business owner who took advantage of the partnership, and says it’s been a win win.

-Frank Crivello, Executive Vice President of Phoenix Investors says,
+Frank Crivello, Chairman & Founder of Phoenix Investors says,

 The city did the job of cleaning the property so to speak of all these parties.
 We are doing the job of making the blight go away by paying for the remediation and demolition.
 Which frankly as a private party we can do more efficiently.